uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 - Issue any other Salt operation that is not in the forbidden list

 until the blackout is disabled.
-Whitelisting `state.apply` for getting the package list needed for checking the patch level also allows the forbidden actions described above that make use of `state.apply`.

 If the user issues a Salt command during blackout, Salt will output the following error: